juga0/autocrypt/doc/level1.rst

 Autocrypt recommendation.

-That said, all Autocrypt-capable agents should be able to calculate the same Autocrypt recommendation due to their internal state.
+That said, all Autocrypt-capable agents should be able to calculate the same Autocrypt recommendation due to their :term:`internal state`.

 The Autocrypt recommendation depends on the list of recipient addresses for the message being composed.
 When the user edits the